 Heddon 740 Floater Punkinseed Lure

 This lure is marked (although the writing is partially obscured by the hardware) on the bottom "Heddon Floater Punkinseed."
 This example has a painted eye rather than a glass eye.
-Heddon made this style of lure in different models and a number of different colors.
+Heddon made this style of lure in different models and several different colors.
 Each one must be evaluated individually when determining value since some Punkinseeds sell for $25 and others are worth several hundred dollars depending on how they are decorated.
-In spite of the fading to this black example and some signs of wear, it sold for $125 (not including buyer's premium) at Morphy Auctions in November of 2015.
+In spite of the fading to this black example and some signs of wear, it sold for $125 (not including buyer's premium) at Morphy Auctions in November 2015.

 02 of 06